ome/omero-guides/index.rst

 :doc:`web_addons` includes instructions for installing Web plugins and how to use those extensions points e.g. OMERO.figure, OMERO.parade.

-:doc:`add_ons` includes instructions for installing Web, Insight and Command Line Interface plugins and how to use those extensions points e.g. OMERO.figure, OMERO.parade.
+:doc:`add_ons` includes instructions for installing Insight and Command Line Interface plugins and how to use those extensions points.

 :doc:`api_usage` allows clients to be written in Java, Python, R, C++ or MATLAB.
 This section includes installation instructions and an exhaustive list of examples.

 :doc:`external_tools` introduces how to analyze data using third party tools e.g. Fiji, CellProfiler, ilastik.

 All the guides are hosted on GitHub.
 If you wish to create a new guide, check the instructions on :doc:`write_guide`.